boozallen/sdp-docs/pages/getting-started/configure_conditional_inheritance_hierarchy.rst

 JTE doesn't know from the file structure how we want to use these governance tiers.
 We need to configure that ourselves.

-We'll be creating a folder object in Jenkins, use the the root of our pipeline config repository as its Configuration Base Directory, move our Organization Job into that folder, then update that job to use the gov-tier folder we created as *its* Configuration Base Directory.
+We'll be creating a folder object in Jenkins, using the root of our pipeline config repository as its Configuration Base Directory, moving our Organization Job into that folder, and then updating that job to use the gov-tier folder we created as *its* Configuration Base Directory.

 First, create a Folder in Jenkins.
 We'll be configuring it much like how we